-The HBSurvey collects information very detailed.

-That is, information is not collected on the basis of total expenditure categories like "food", "clothing footwear', "health ", etc., but separately for each expenditure, for example, white bread, fresh whole milk, fresh beef etc, footwear for men, footwear for women etc., services of medical analysis laboratories, pharmaceutical products etc.
+The HBSurvey collects very detailed information.
+That is, information is not collected on the basis of total expenditure categories like "food", "clothing - footwear', "health ", etc., but separately for each expenditure, for example, white bread, fresh whole milk, fresh beef etc, footwear for men, footwear for women etc., services of medical analysis laboratories, pharmaceutical products etc.

-Through this survey, alike the previous ones, information was collected on the value of purchases and the receipts in kind of the households as well as on the different characteristics of the households and their dwellings, aiming, mainly, to the revision of the Consumer Price Index compiled by the ELSTAT.
+Through this survey information was collected on the value of purchases and the receipts in kind of the households as well as on the different characteristics of the households and their dwellings, aiming, mainly, to the revision of the Consumer Price Index compiled by ELSTAT.

-The two-stage area stratified sampling was applied for the Household Budget Survey 2013.
+The two-stage area stratified sampling was applied for the 2014 Household Budget Survey.
 The sample of private households was selected in two stages.
 The primary units are the areas (one or more unified building blocks) and the ultimate sampling units selected in each sampling area are the households.
-It is estimated that approximately 4.000 questionnaires will be filled in (number equal to, approximately, 1/1000 of the households within the whole Greek territory).
+The initial simple size was 6,248 households, while the final simple size was 5,888 households.